 Let’s acknowledge a technicality and move on.
-It is postulated that Documents conform to the 508 standards.
+Documents conform to the 508 standards.
 Agencies (people) comply with the 508 law.
 So technically, a document cannot be 508 compliant.
 Technicalities notwithstanding, we use the universally accepted terminology “508 compliant documents”.

 We Make Documents Accessible (508 Compliant)